dlevs/vscode-regex-robin/README.md

-# Regex Raven
+# Regex Robin

-**Regex Raven** is a VS Code extension that automatically turns text into links based upon regex patterns.
+**Regex Robin** is a VS Code extension that automatically turns text into links based upon regex patterns.

 ![Animated gif showing a code comment that has a link that can be clicked](assets/usage.gif)